 The world's oldest person, a Japanese woman, died Wednesday, a few weeks after celebrating her 117th birthday.

-Misao Okawa died of heart failure and stopped breathing as relatives and nursing home workers stood by her side and praised her for achieving a long, healthy life, said Tomohiro Okada, an official at her Osaka nursing home.
+Misao Okawa died of heart failure and stopped breathing as her grandson and nursing home workers stood by her side, praising her for achieving a healthy long life, said Tomohiro Okada, an official at her Osaka nursing home.

 "She went so peacefully, as if she had just fallen asleep," Okada said.
 "We miss her a lot."

-Okawa, the daughter of a kimono maker, said at her recent birthday celebration that her life seemed rather short.
-Asked for the secret of her longevity, she responded nonchalantly, "ı wonder about that too."
+Okawa, the daughter of a kimono maker, said at her birthday celebration that her life seemed rather short.